Juanduino/THE-GEM/README.md

  My Focus is now the 400watt lamp and to cut down on complexity.

- Have decided agains the 5th LED channel.
+ Have decided against the 5th LED channel.
 The white LED´s will be mounted on a fully white and bright GEM.
 The GemX4 is still 98 very intens LED´s, so the reeason is also based on a considoration for the final BOM count and the fans current consomption.

 White LED´s use energy to lite up the full visible spectrum.
 The Red and Blue only one wavelentht(area) and  is terefore cooler in use.
 The difference  between the red and blue wavelength  is another matter.

 Added 4 4pin PWM FAN plug headers.
 One is for the outtside end-fan, which sits just before the controller and therefore cools the conttroller alswell.

 For office invironment the fully white GEM would be more pleasant for the  humaan eye.
-In a school schenario the lamps would  be part of  photon to plant  growth processes.
+In a school schenario the lamps would  be part of  photon to plant  growth process.

 Inside the lamp another 3 eg. 60mm fans can be mounted.
 This all  depennds on the enclosure design.
 The fans will be controlled by a common PWM puls.